flazz01/ArcoBspwm/README.md

 # ArcoBspwm
-Mine Default, my back up file, nothing special here
+Default setting with a lil'bit configuration on keyboard shortcut and polybar My back up file, nothing special here.